- INVESTORS

 SCA is to maintain financial flexibility in the form of a liquidity reserve consisting of cash and cash equivalents and unutilized credit facilities totaling at least 10% of the Group’s annual sales.
 SCA limits its refinancing risk by having a good distribution in the maturity profile of its gross debt.
 The gross debt must have an average maturity in excess of three years, taking into account unutilized credit facilities.

 Surplus liquidity should primarily be used to amortize external liabilities.
-As of December 31, 2023, SCA’s financing mainly comprised one credit facility from a group of four banks with high credit ratings, bilateral loans and credit facilities from several banks and issued commercial papers and bonds.
+As of December 31, 2024, SCA’s financing mainly comprised one credit facility from a group of four banks with high credit ratings, bilateral loans from several banks and issued bonds.

 Description of risk